canonical/github-runner-operator/docs/how-to/reactive.md

 EOF
 ```

-We decide to route all jobs with any label combination in the set `large,x64` to the large flavor, `large,arm64` to large-arm,
+We decide to route all jobs with any label combination in the set `large,x64` to the large application, `large,arm64` to large-arm,
 and labels with `small` to small.
-This means, depending on which labels your users are setting in the workflow file, a different runner flavor will be used to
+This means, depending on which labels your users are setting in the workflow file, a VM of a different runner application will be used to
 execute the job.

 Switch to the k8s model and deploy the webhook router charm: